Reaction to the 1963 South Vietnamese coup d'état: Communist reaction

 The coup was immediately denounced by the Soviet Union and the People's Republic of China, asserting that the coup had brought a United States "puppet" government.
 The remainders of the world expressed the general hope that the junta would end persecution against Buddhists and focus on defeating the communist insurgency.

 Both North Vietnam and the Viet Cong were caught off guard by the events in Saigon.
-Radio Hanoi reported the events without communist comment, as they had not prepared a reaction to it.
+Radio Hanoi reported the events without a political comment, as they had not prepared a reaction to it.
 On one hand, the communist leaders were disheartened that they could no longer exploit Diệm's unpopularity.
 On the other hand, they were confident that Diệm's successors would be weak and fall apart easily, which would facilitate a communist revolution.
 The official newspaper, Nhan Dan, wrote "By throwing off Ngô Đình Diệm and his brother Ngô Đình Nhu, the US imperialists have themselves destroyed the political bases they had built up for years.
 The deaths of Diệm and Nhu were followed by the disintegration of big fragments of the ... [government] machine."